cloudquery/cloudquery/website/pages/docs/core-concepts/dashboards.md

 ![A Grafana dashboard of AWS EC2 data](/images/blog/open-source-cloud-asset-inventory-with-cloudquery-and-grafana/image1.png)

-More information can be found [here for building an open-source CSPM solution powered by CloudQuery.](/solutions/open-source-cspm)  CloudQuery can be used as a CSPM platform with the ability to build custom rules, create custom visualizations, and layer [policy packs](/docs/core-concepts/policies) for a flexible and scaleable cloud security posture management tool that can cover multiple cloud providers.
+More information can be found [here for building an open-source CSPM solution powered by CloudQuery.](/solutions/open-source-cspm)  CloudQuery can be used as a CSPM platform with the ability to build custom rules, create custom visualizations, and layer [policy packs](/docs/core-concepts/policies) for a flexible and scalable cloud security posture management tool that can cover multiple cloud providers.

 ### Resilience and Data Backup